NandhaKumarSR/Power-BI-Reports/README.md

 │   └── tesla_sales_forecast_linear_regression.ipynb
 ├── assets/
 │   └── dashboard_screenshot_home.png
 │   └── dashboard_screenshot_models_overview.png
+├── reports/
+│   └── tesla_pbip_project_files
+│   └── tesla_spec_vs_sales_dashboard.pbip
 ├── README.md

 ```

 ---

 ## 🚀 How to Use

 1. Run the Jupyter notebook to generate linear regression predictions.
-2. Export the updated CSV with predicted sales.
+2. Export the updated .xlsx with predicted sales.
-3. Load the CSV into Power BI and refresh visuals.
+3. Clone the repo and open tesla_spec_vs_sales_dashboard.pbip in Power BI desktop
+4. Save the file in .pbix format in a local recpository.
+5. Repoint the source to .xlsx file location.
-4. Share or embed the dashboard via Power BI service.
+6. Share or embed the dashboard via Power BI service.

 ---